Stratham-Newfields Veterinary Hospital

 • Why we are different

-Scroll down for links to online resources, videos, and answers to frequently asked questions.
+Scroll down for links to free online resources, articles, videos, and answers to frequently asked questions.

 Picture

-Did you know?
-Dr. Dennis was asked to be on the panel for the American Association of Feline Practitioners to develop their online resources to help veterinarians and their clients manage feline diabetes in a way that is cat-friendly and evidence-based.
+Dr. Dennis was asked to be on the panel for the American Association of Feline Practitioners to develop their online resources for helping veterinarians and their clients manage feline diabetes in a way that is cat-friendly and evidence-based.

 Picture